bmaupin/civ-be-linux-fixes/README.md

 #### Fix

-⚠️ This is a work in progress and testing is ongoing
+⚠️ This is not a proper fix, only a workaround; it may have unintended consequences.

 1. Download [CivBE.patch](CivBE.patch)
 1. Apply the patch